adilkoondhar/dice-game-clone/README.md

 # dice-game-clone
-This is a practice project, a clone of a dice game.
+This is a practice project, a dice game clone.

 How to Play:
 Simply refresh the page to start playing; each refresh generates a random dice roll.
 The player with the highest dice number wins.